CS-433/cs-433-project-2-cough_classifier/README.md

 $ python3 run_deep.py train_best_models
 ```

-This script will generate PyTorch models and save them in `models/weights`.
+This script will generate PyTorch models and save them in `models/weights` and are necessary for generating test predictions.

 ###### Generating Test Predictions
 ```bash